Prashanth372/Thales-infinite-Challenge/README.md

 `-` In order to verify the load, verify if the metric server is available or not .

-`-` if not available pelase install by using the below command.
+`-` if not available please install by using the below command.

 < to fill cmd>